onwongjan2002/CKA-Certification-Course-2025/Day 28/README.md

 ```bash
 kubectl apply -f frontend-cm.yaml
 ```

-Here's an improved and concise version of your sentence:

 > **Note:** Always apply the **ConfigMap before the Deployment**, so that the pods can reference and consume the configuration data during startup.